OGKebabEater/shibewallet/README.md

 **Reliability:**

-Unlike other iOS dogecoin wallets, Dough Remade is a real dogecoin client.
+Unlike other iOS dogecoin wallets, Shibewallet is a real dogecoin client.
 There are no external web services or servers to get hacked or go down, so you always have access to your money.
 It uses "simplified payment verification" or [SPV](https://en.bitcoin.it/wiki/Thin_Client_Security#Header-Only_Clients) mode